 DAY 1: ARRIVAL IN LA PALMA - SAN ANDRÉS Y SAUCES.

-From there we took a walk along the coast to Charco Azul, one of the most popular tourist sites, which consists of a large natural pool, protected from the waves, and with all kinds of services.
+From there we took a walk along the coast to Charco Azul, one of the most popular tourist sites, which consists of a large natural swimming pool, protected from the waves, and with all kinds of services.

 DAY 2: CALDERA DE TABURIENTE NATIONAL PARK - CASCADA DE COLORES.